 Predicting (diagnosing) diseases with Artificial Intelligence

 Medicine based on careful observation of the patient is a guiding principle dating back to the times of Hippocrates.
-Over the years, this criterion has changed to reach today’s definition of Evidence-Based Medicine (EMB).
+Over the years, this criterion has changed to reach today’s definition of Evidence-Based Medicine (EBM).

 Today, artificial intelligence is increasingly the best methodological approach to exploit big data to develop predictive and diagnostic models.